 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting the Democratic Republic of the Congo’s (DRC) national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting the Democratic Republic of the Congo’s (DRC) national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-IM began working with the DRC’s NMCP in 2018 to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.
+In 2018, IM began working with the DRC's NMCP and National Institute for Biomedical Research (IRNB) to improve malaria case management at the public facility level, with an emphasis on improving the quality of malaria diagnosis and protecting those most at risk—particularly young children and pregnant women.

-To advance malaria service delivery in the DRC, IM is mainly focused on strengthening health worker competence and bolstering national diagnostic capacity.
+To advance malaria service delivery in the DRC, IM focuses mainly on strengthening health worker competence and bolstering national diagnostic capacity.